ksandermann/terraform-module-azure-docker-scaleset/README.md

 Input parameters are the docker-compose file which should be used as well as, optionally, configuration files to mount into the containers.

+The highly-available setup includes:
+1. A zone-redudant scaleset behind a zone-redudant loadbalancer
+1. Healthchecks of the containers
+1. Automatic OS-upgrades
+1. Automatic instance repair
+1. Autoscaling based on CPU metric

 # Prerequisites
 1. Resource Groups for the loadbalancer and the scaleset.
 Can be the same.
 1. A VNET to place both the loadbalancer and the scaleset.